Salil D. Benegal

 Contact: salilbenegal [at] gmail [dot] com or benegals [at] union [dot] edu.

 Welcome.
-I am a professor and researcher of climate politics and policy, and am joining Union College as Joseph B. Board Assistant Professor of Environmental Policy (effective July 2023).
-I'll also be involved with the Environmental Science, Policy & Engineering Program (ESPE) at Union College.
+I teach at Union College in Schenectady, NY as the Joseph B. Board Assistant Professor of Environmental Policy in the Political Science department.
+I am also involved with the Environmental Science, Policy & Engineering Program (ESPE) at Union College, where I serve on the ESPE steering committee and teach courses for the ESPE/Environmental Policy major.

 I previously taught for seven years at DePauw University where I was Associate Professor of Political Science (with tenure).